JeromeOfStridon/RegexBuilder/readme.md

 - some : 1 or as many as you want
 - any : 0 or as many as you want
 - between : choose your limits
-- exactly : you should have get it this far right ?
+- exactly : you should have get it by now right ?

 ##### 2.1.2.
 Sequential / Alternative